Our Goal is to Promote Safe Biking and Awareness in Southern Nevada.

 Promote Education and Awareness.

-Our mission is to create safer roads for cyclists and pedestrians.
-That’s why in the aftermath of the Dec.
-10, 2020 tragedy, Southern Nevada Bicycle Coalition created a three-part education campaign to help achieve our goal of zero collisions on Nevada’s roads.
+In the aftermath of the December 10, 2020 tragedy, Southern Nevada Bicycle Coalition created a three-part education campaign to help achieve our goal of zero collisions on Nevada’s roads.
 Today, the Coalition’s campaign has buy-in from key stakeholders like local jurisdictions and other advocacy organizations.

 Work With Law Enforcement